gabrieladutra/gabrieladutra/README.md

 ### About me
 <p>
-Currently, I am studying the fourth semester of Systems Analysis at Instituto Federal  de Paulo
+Currently, I am studying the fourth semester of Systems Analysis at Instituto Federal  de Paulo and studying Softaware Engineering at 42 São Paulo

 ### Skills